#!/usr/binenv python

 """

-:param dataset=None: netcdf dataset object (one or the other)
+:param dataset=None: netcdf dataset object (only one of filename or

 It will try to find the time variable that